flaviendeseure/Quantified_drug_consumption/README.md

 ## Conclusion
 Finally the best method to overcome the imbalanced classes in targets was weighting.
 Thus, we have achieved a mean of 71.24% of balanced accuracy.
-To conclude majors difficulties we encounter were.
+To conclude majors difficulties we encounter were:
 - Lack of data
 - Imbalanced classes for the target
 - Preprocessed features